11 Reasons People Are Obsessed With Shake Shack

 4. “Anti-Chain Chain” Image

-The New York Times calls Shake Shack the “anti-chain chain,” saying that its dedication to quality and customer service bucked stereotypes of traditional fast food.
+The New York Times calls Shake Shack the “anti-chain chain,” saying that their dedication to quality and customer service bucked stereotypes of traditional fast food.

 Shake Shack spends barely any money on marketing, instead focusing on the quality of food.
 This message has helped Shake Shack stay popular in an era where diners prefer Chipotle to McDonald’s.